Here’s what this article covers:

 Halal is an Arabic word that relates to something being lawful or permitted.
 It is a common word among Muslims to define approved practices.

-Halal investments, therefore, present an inclusive option for anyone to invest–especially Muslims who consider certain social welfare and moral standards when investing.
+Halal investment is an inclusive option for anyone to invest in, especially Muslims who consider certain social welfare and moral standards when investing.

 The major types of halal investments are:

-The principle of halal investments is zero-interest.
-So, it can be confusing to understand how you earn.
-In this section, we break down the earning processes of the Sukuk bonds, ijarah and halal equities.
-Its earning philosophy focuses on profit and loss sharing–not the outright charge of interests.
+The principle of halal investment is zero-interest.
+However, you can earn returns through Sukuk bonds, Ijarah and halal equities.
+Its earning philosophy focuses on profit and loss sharing, not the outright charge of interests.

 Sukuk Bonds